oren/pwa-talk/README.md

 Converts ES2015 syntax to ES5 so my browser will be able to render the JavaScript.
 Things like import, let, require, arrow function, and also converts jsx to JavaScript.

 ---
-# What are CSS Module?
+# What are CSS Modules?

 index.js
 ```